aws-samples/compute-optimizer-automation/README.md

 # AWS Compute Optimizer Automation (AWS COA)

-AWS Compute Optimizer Automation (AWS COA) automates the process of implementing recommendations from AWS Compute Optimizer enabling you to efficiently optimize your AWS resources and reduce costs.
+AWS Compute Optimizer Automation (AWS COA) automates the process of implementing recommendations from AWS Compute Optimizer, enabling you to efficiently optimize your AWS resources and reduce costs across your entire AWS Organization.
 AWS Compute Optimizer is a service that analyzes the configurations and utilization data of your AWS resources to provide optimization recommendations.
 However, many customers find it challenging to fully capitalize on the potential savings due to the manual effort and time required to apply these recommendations.
+AWS COA takes these recommendations and applies them automatically, following your defined risk profile and approval processes.

 # Key Benefits

-* **Cost Savings:** AWS COA helps you identify and address overprovisioned resources, leading to cost savings in your AWS environment.
+* **Cost Savings:** AWS COA helps you identify and address overprovisioned resources, leading to cost savings in your AWS Organization.

 * **Automated Optimization:** The solution automates the process of evaluating and applying recommendations, reducing the burden on your team and ensuring your resources are consistently optimized.